Back to blog

 Automating my swing gate

-During the monsoon, the ground below it turns to mush and its especially difficult and annoying to open the gate while balanding the keys and an umbrella.
+I have an old swing gate thats a pain to open/close especially during the monsoon where the ground below it turns to mush and is annoying to open the gate while juggling between keys and an umbrella.
 So I’m going to automate it

 Approach 1: convert It To A Sliding Gate?